squarebitsdevteam/testaar/README.md

 By including our SDK, your app will check for updated translations in Devnagri regularly and download them in the background.

 # Include the SDK

-As a first step a new repository needs to be added to the root build.gradle:
+As a first step a new maven repository needs to be added to your default dependency resolution file set by your project, it can be either your project build.gradle file or settings.gradle file:

-    allprojects {

         repositories {